gigwegbe/liquid-ai-competition-smart-guage-system/README.md

 ```

 ### Frontend
+Install Node.js and npm
-Make sure you have install `npm` on your machine:
+Make sure you have Node.js (which includes npm) installed on your machine.

-- Then change the directory into the working directory:
+- Navigate to the project directory:
 ```
 cd vlm-instaector
 ```